Overview of Row-Level Security

 Restriction Groups

 You can use restriction groups to control the visibility of system entities to employees of your organization.
-For more information about restriction groups, see Restriction Groups in MYOB Advanced.
+For more information about restriction groups, see Restriction Groups in MYOB Acumatica.

-Your work with restriction groups in the Row-Level Security module includes the following tasks:
+Your work with restriction groups includes the following tasks:

 • Creating a restriction group and including users and entities in it to control the visibility of entities in the system.
 For details, see Configuration of Restriction Groups.